A: Drug-Free Schools and Communities Act

 For more information or to schedule a workshop for your group, please call the Office of Student Conduct, at: 784-4388.

-In addition to the above educational activities and services, the Office of Student Conduct Licensed Alcohol and Drug Counselor (LADC) provides services for mandated student services for: intervention, assessment, confidential counseling, and referrals for in-depth treatment for alcohol-drug abuse.
+In addition to the above educational activities and services, the Alcohol and Drug Intervention Services counselor-educators provide services for mandated student services for: intervention, assessment, confidential counseling, and referrals for in-depth treatment for alcohol-drug abuse.
 A counselor-educator may be reached for this mandated intervention programs at: 784-4388.

-For all students wishing to receive treatment services, who are not mandated (making a self-referral), the university offers confidential counseling on issues involving alcohol and other drugs.
+For all students wishing to receive treatment services, who are not mandated (making a self-referral), the university offers confidential counseling on issues involving alcohol and other drugs through Alcohol and Drug Intervention Services.
 Please call (775) 784-4388 and/or in person at the Clark Administration Building, Lake Level Suites.

 Campus Disciplinary Sanctions

 A student involved in violations of university standards of conduct related to alcohol and other drugs will be required to participate in a disciplinary intervention process which may include referral to educational programs and/or an individual needs assessment as a condition of continued association with the institution.